 According to report by Narrative Science, it is predicted that 62% of the enterprises will use AI technologies by 2018.

-Some might say that hype around AI might have created a bandwagon effect in the digital space, but ignoring it completely can do no good.
+Some might say that hype around Artificial Intelligence in ecommerce might have created a bandwagon effect in the digital space, but ignoring it completely can do no good.
 There might be some hesitation over the economic sustainability of AI applications right now.
 But once the use of AI becomes a common practice, it will no longer be an option, but a necessity.

 The game is definitely worth the candle!